rkuma183/wilsonmar.github.io/_posts/2014-08-02-apple-mac-osx-setup.md

 <li> Close the dialog by clicking the red dot at the upper left corner.</li>
 </ol>

+Three ways to relaunch the Finder:

+0. Hold the Option key and right-click the Finder icon in the Dock, then select Relaunch.

+0. Press Command with your right hand and Option-esc with your left hand and choose Force Quit from the Apple menu.
+Then select the Finder and click Relaunch.

+0. Log out and log back in to your user account.

 <a id="MacVer"></a>

 ### Mac Version? #